-A system test with one endcap of the pixel detector has been performed as a realistic test of the detector operation.
+A system test with one endcap (three disks) of the pixel detector has been performed as a realistic test of the detector operation.
 To achieve this goal, a setup containing about 10% of all detector services has been installed in the CERN SR1 facility.
-Production or pre-production parts were used as much as possible, to establish the realism of the test.
+Production or pre-production parts were used to establish the realism of the test.

 The system test program included the commissioning of the setup and the detector readout, measurements of the analogue performance of the detector modules and data taking with cosmic rays.
-The following sections give a brief overview of the most important procedures and results of the system test.
+The following sections give a brief overview of the most important procedures and results of the system test [93].

-10.1 Setup
+8.1 Setup

 One endcap of the pixel detector has been operated in a system test setup.
-The endcap was connected to a prototype service quarter panel, as can be seen on the photo in Fig. 48, and cooled with a realistic evaporative C_3F_8 -cooling.
-All services connected to the endcap were made from production or preproduction parts to create a realistic copy of the £nal setup inside the ATLAS experiment.
+The endcap was connected to a prototype service quarter panel, as can be seen in the photography in Fig. 39, and cooled with evaporative C_3F_8 , as expected for final operations.
+All services connected to the endcap were made from production or pre-production parts to create a realistic copy of the final setup inside ATLAS.

-The endcap was oriented vertically to optimise for data taking with cosmic rays.
-Several scintillators were used to generate the cosmics trigger.
-The scintillator arrangement, which is shown in Fig. 48, has been designed to maximise the number of triggers that have tracks passing the three disks of the endcap and at same time allow also for inclined tracks.
+The endcap was oriented vertically for data taking with cosmic rays.
+Several scintillators were used to generate the trigger.
+The scintillator arrangement, which is shown in Fig. 39, has been designed to maximise the number of triggers that have tracks passing through the three disks of the endcap and at same time allow also for inclined tracks.

-Figure 48: Photograph of the endcap in the system test setup, connected to the prototype service quarter panel, and schematic drawing of the scintillator setup for the cosmics trigger.
+Figure 39: Photograph of the endcap in the system test setup, connected to the prototype service quarter panel, and schematic drawing of the scintillator setup for the cosmics trigger.

-10.2 Commissioning of the Setup
+8.2 Commissioning of the Setup

-10.2.1 Service Tests
+8.2.1 Service Tests

-As a £rst step in the commissioning of the setup, a complete test of the electrical services was performed.
-This was done using a dedicated test setup, which was designed to automatically test all electrical services belonging to one patch panel 0.
-This test protocol was a preliminary version of the services test sequence described in section 7.5.

-This £rst application of the services test setup and procedures was essential to develop the £nal protocol used for services commissioning for the installed detector in ATLAS.
+As a first step in the commissioning of the setup, a complete test of the electrical services was performed.
+This was done using a dedicated test setup, which was designed to automatically test all electrical services belonging to one Patch Panel 0.
+This first application of the services test setup and procedures was essential to develop the final protocol used for services commissioning for the installed detector in ATLAS.

-10.2.2 Cooling Operation
+8.2.2 Cooling Operation

-Evaporative C_3F_8 -cooling has been used for the cooling of the endcap as will be the case for the full pixel detector during operation in the ATLAS experiment.
-Temperature measurements at different, non-standard, supply voltages and module configurations were performed to simulate the evolving power consumption expected during the detector lifetime and assess the cooling performance under these conditions.
-The module temperature for power off was about -24^{0} C and about -17^{0} C for nominal (non-irradiated) power values and about -12^{0} C extrapolated to power values after irradiation to a lifetime dose (10 years).
+Evaporative C_3F_8 -cooling was used for the endcap as will be the case for the full pixel detector during operation in the ATLAS experiment.
+Temperature measurements at different supply voltages and module configurations were performed to simulate the evolving power consumption expected during the detector lifetime and to assess the cooling performance under these conditions.
+The module temperature for power off was about -24° C and about -17° C for nominal (non-irradiated) power values and about -12° C (extrapolated) for power values after irradiation to a lifetime dose.

-10.2.3 Calibration of the Optical Links
+8.2.3 Calibration of the Optical Links